nextcloud/documentation/user_manual/files/filesweb.rst

 .. figure:: ../images/users-share-public.png

 This creates a public URL that anyone can use to access the share.
-You have the options to send an email notification, protect it with a password and put an expiration date on it.
+You have the options to send an email notification, protect it with a password, and put an expiration date on it.
+Your ownCloud administrator has the option to require passwords and expiration dates.